hrpt-se/hrpt/README.md

 So far it's on the network share.

-## Running the site
+## Running the system
-The site is prepared to be developed in VirtualBox, provisioned by Vagrant.
+The easiest way to deploy the system on your local machine for development is to use Vagrant.
 To run it locally, you need to install VirtualBox and Vagrant on your local computer.
 Download and install from https://www.virtualbox.org/wiki/Downloads and https://www.vagrantup.com/downloads.html or through your favorite package manager.
+If you want to deploy the system in a server settings, that is documented in the docs-folder.

 When VirtualBox and Vagrant is installed, running the site is as easy as bringing up a terminal window and issuing:
 ```bash